TSMCIDevTest/vine-docs/endpoints.md

 ## Featured Channels
 `GET /channels/featured`

-Do not put your API domain into iconUrl/retinaIconUrl.
+Do not put your CDN domain into iconUrl/retinaIconUrl.
 The app will do that.

 Response data: